oracle/opengrok/docker/README.md

 synchronize all its repositories (e.g. it will do `git pull --ff-only` for Git repositories).

-Projects are enabled in this setup and there is no way how to change that.
+Projects are enabled in this setup by default.
+See environment variables below on how to change that.

 ### Indexer logs